meeklowebb/wgpu/src/examples/simpleTriangle.md

     - Create WebGPU instance.
         It includes
         - Canvas.
 Logical space on the screen to draw the triangle.
         - Device.
-Loical connection to a Graphic Card's Processor.
+Logical connection to a Graphic Card's Processor.
     - Create pipeline (It includes the vertex and fragment shader as strings).
-    - Pass down the pipeline to the command queue to execute the shaders on the GPU.
+    - Submit our commands to the queue to execute the compiled shaders on the GPU.

+Right after callind the `device.queue`, the GPU produces the triangle and puts the image data into the canvas element.

 > Do not forget that shaders are programs written in a different programming language that compiles to some binary code  that the GPU Chip understands.
 >